Mastering Text-to-Image Diffusion: Recaptioning, Planning, and Generating with Multimodal LLMs: Introduction

 \section{Introduction}

 Recent advancements in diffusion models \citep{sohl2015deep,dhariwal2021diffusion,song2020score,yang2023diffusion} have significantly improve the synthesis results of text-to-image models, such as Imagen \citep{saharia2022photorealistic}, DALL-E 2/3 \citep{ramesh2022hierarchical,betker2023improving} and SDXL \citep{podell2023sdxl}.
-However, despite their remarkable capabilities in synthesizing realistic images consistent with text prompts, most diffusion models usually struggle to accurately follow some complex prompts \citep{feng2022training,lian2023llm,liu2022compositional,bar2023multidiffusion}, which require the model to compose objects with different attributes and relationships into a single image \citep{huang2023t2i}.
+However, despite their remarkable capabilities in synthesizing realistic images consistent with text prompts, most diffusion models usually struggle to accurately follow some complex prompts \citep{feng2022training,lian2023llm,liu2022compositional,bar2023multidiffusion}, which require the model to compose objects with different attributes and relationships into a single image.

-Some works begin to solve this problem by introducing additional layouts/boxes \citep{li2023gligen,xie2023boxdiff,yang2023reco,qu2023layoutllm,chen2024training,wu2023self,lian2023llm} as conditions or leveraging prompt-aware attention guidance \citep{feng2022training,chefer2023attend,wang2023compositional} to improve compositional text-to-image synthesis.
+Some works introduce additional layouts/boxes \citep{li2023gligen,xie2023boxdiff,yang2023reco,qu2023layoutllm,chen2024training,wu2023self,lian2023llm} as conditions or leveraging prompt-aware attention guidance \citep{feng2022training,chefer2023attend,wang2023compositional} to improve compositional text-to-image synthesis.
 For example, StructureDiffusion \citep{feng2022training} incorporates linguistic structures into the guided generation process by manipulating cross-attention maps in diffusion models.
 GLIGEN \citep{li2023gligen} designs trainable gated self-attention layers to incorporate spatial inputs, such as bounding boxes, while freezing the weights of original diffusion model.

 Another potential solution is to leverage image understanding feedback \citep{huang2023t2i,xu2023imagereward,sun2023dreamsync,fang2023boosting} for refining diffusion generation.
 For instance, GORS \citep{huang2023t2i} finetunes a pretrained text-to-image model with generated images that highly align with the compositional prompts, where the fine-tuning loss is weighted by the text-image alignment reward.
 Inspired by the reinforcement learning from human feedback (RLHF) \citep{ouyang2022training,stiennon2020learning} in natural language processing, ImageReward \citep{xu2023imagereward} builds a general-purpose reward model to improve text-to-image models in aligning with human preference.